When to visit the vet?

 Therapy

-In addition to chemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
-It aims to kill cancer cells or prevent their growth, but can also affect healthy cells., supportive treatments such as blood transfusions or antibiotics may be necessary to combat infections.
-Regular monitoring through blood tests is crucial to assess the effectiveness of the treatment and to react to changes early on.
+In addition to chemotherapy, supportive treatments such as blood transfusions or antibiotics to fight infections may be necessary.
+Regular monitoring through blood tests is crucial to assess the effectiveness of the treatment and to be able to react to changes early on.

 Prognosis and follow-up care